mbforbes/levelup/docs/notes.md

 -	[webpack](https://github.com/webpack/webpack) --- bundles js modules.
 	"Webpack takes modules with dependencies and generates static assets representing those modules."
 Splits dependency tree into chunks so initial loading time is low and chunks can be loaded on demand.
-(Note: remember Gmail had an equivalent thing.)
 Can use CommonJS or AMD.

 -	[yeoman](http://yeoman.io/) --- scaffold (boilerplate) generator, works
 	for many projects (e.g. Angular, Backbone, React, Polymer).
 Also writes your build files (e.g. in Grunt or Gulp) and package manager dependencies (e.g. in Bower or npm)

 ## words web hipsters love